IBM/cpdctl/README_command_reference.md

 <a id='ml_deployment_compute-predictions'></a>
 ## &#8226; ml deployment compute-predictions

 Execute a synchronous prediction for the deployment with the specified identifier.
+If a `serving_name` is used then it must match the `serving_name` that is returned in the `serving_urls`.

 ```sh
 cpdctl ml deployment compute-predictions --deployment-id DEPLOYMENT-ID --input-data INPUT-DATA